Assert Statement in Python for Error Detection

 Error Detection in Python – Assert Statement

 Let us suppose that we want to compute the percentage of marks obtained in a subject.
-It may happen that the values of variables maxmarks and marks entered by the user may not be in proper range.
+It may happen that the values of variables maxmarks and marks entered by the user may not be in a proper range.
 It may be negative or greater than the maximum marks.

 Error Detection in Python using assert statement